Advice for Parents

 The definition of dyslexia has becoming increasingly broad and the term dyslexia covers a whole host of difficulties.
 The term dyslexia now implies a general learning difficulty, which it isn’t.

 Diagnosing dyslexia used to involve measuring a person's general IQ/Ability compared with their ability to read and spell.
 If their general IQ/ability was significantly higher than their ability to read and spell a diagnosis of dyslexia could be given.

 Diagnosing dyslexia now involves a wide range of tests and showing significant differences in ability in any of the areas can allow a diagnosis of dyslexia.
 This means that the tests now identify that there is a problem rather than identifying what it is.

-The diagnosis of dyslexia itself does not indicate how a child can be helped and no longer secures them any extra assistance in school or additional time in exams.The DRT and Local Education Authorities believe that the best approach is to determine the individual child’s needs and then make recommendations based on their specific needs.
+The diagnosis of dyslexia itself does not indicate how a child can be helped and no longer secures them any extra assistance in school or additional time in exams.The DRT and most Local Education Authorities believe that the best approach is to determine the individual child’s needs and then make recommendations based on their specific needs.